As COVID recedes, local tourism industry adapts

 Otsego County lost an estimated $5.8 million in tax revenue amid the pandemic, according to county treasurer Allen Ruffles.

-“I think this county struggles because it relies on sales tax more than any other county in the entire state of New York, and bed tax is a big part of that,” said DMC board member Marcy Birch.
+“I think this county struggles because it relies on sales tax more than any other county in the entire state of New York, and bed tax is a big part of that,” DMC board member Marcy Birch said.
 “It’s imperative that we all understand that.”

 Birch, who owns Barnyard Swing, a mini-golf course in Milford, also operates three local short-term rental properties listed on Airbnb.